apikzorian/Path-Planning/README.md

 ### Trajectory Generation

-To build the thrajectory for driving the car around the track, I utilized the spline library to generate a basic trajectory for the upcoming movement of the car.
+To build the trajectory for driving the car around the track, I utilized the spline library to generate a basic trajectory for the upcoming movement of the car.
 The idea is to collected 5 points and base 50 upcoming points on this sample.
 When the car first starts "cold", these 50 points are utilized to start the car.
 However, when the previous points are available, we utilize these points to get the car moving and use the spline to fill the remaining points.

 The spline defines 5 points based in Frenet coordinates, of which the first wo define the initial orinetation of the spline, while the last three are waypoints located 30, 60, and 90 meters ahead in the lane we want to be in.
 These points were converted to global xy coordinates using the `getXY` function (main.cc, line 150).

 ### Switching Lanes

-Naturally, if a car driving in front of us is going too slow, our natural instinct is to pass the car.
+If a car driving in front of us is going too slow, our natural instinct is to pass the car.
 In my implementation, I checked to see if there was a car ahead and if we got too close, I began slowing down to match its speed.
 If the speed became more than 3 miles/hour below the speed limit, we knew it was time to switch lanes and pass this car.

 To change lanes, two things were taken into consideration.
 The first was which lane we wanted to switch into, the second was whether or not there was a car in this lane.
 Using the `pathPlan` (main.cc, line 202), we could estimate whether or not there was another car in the lane we were targeting.
 If there was no car in that lane, our car would switch to that lane.
 If, however, there was a car, we would continue to wait and maintain the speed of the car ahead of us without ever colliding.